mertbakir/resume-a4/README.md

 * Enable/Disable Sections in ```config.toml```
 * Set avatar link in ```config.toml```, keep your image under ```static``` folder if you want.
-* Contacts, useFontAwesome, dateUpdated pparameters in the config file are used in footer only, not in the resume itself.
 * Save your resume as pdf, put it under ```static``` folder in root directory.
 Name the pdf as ```resume.pdf``` or set it's name to ```download``` param in ```config.yml```.

 # License